byvlstr/ContextDots/README.md

 3/ Enter a name, e.g. "ContextDots", and select "Create"

-4/ Then copy and paste the ContextDots by vlstr code into the window, replacing default code lines
+4/ Then copy and paste the ContextDots code into the window, replacing default code lines

-5/ To execute this Macro, press the little (green) play symbol in the upper toolbar
+5/ To execute this Macro, press the little (green) "play" symbol in the upper toolbar

 6/ ContextDots should now be integrated into your PowerPoint